ds0nt/scribble.rs/README.md

 ## Docker

-Alternatively there's a docker container:
+Alternatively there's a docker container (which is out of date, ds0nt is guessing):

 ```shell
 docker pull biosmarcel/scribble.rs